Skip to main content

 When you sell tokens:

-1. Tokens go in → y increases
+1. Tokens go in -> y increases

-2. Native comes out → x decreases
+2. Native comes out -> x decreases (gross amount for k calculation)

 3. k stays constant